corrode/corrode.github.io/content/blog/pitfalls-of-safe-rust/index.md

 When people say Rust is a "safe language", they often mean memory safety.
 And while memory safety is a great start, it's far from all it takes to build robust applications.

-**Memory safety is important but not sufficient for overall reliability.**
+**Memory safety is necessary but not sufficient for overall reliability.**

 In this article, I want to show you a few common gotchas in safe Rust that the compiler doesn't detect and how to avoid them.